 Hermes told him this in all good will but he would not listen, and now he has paid for everything in full.

-James used two allusions familiar to sportsmen to explain how evil works.
-Just as a fisherman employs a lure to capture and drag away a fish and a hunter sets bait to entice an unsuspecting victim, so the seductive power of human desire pulls us toward sin.
+James used two allusions familiar to people who hunt and fish to explain how evil works.
+Someone who fishes employs a lure to capture and drag away a fish, and a hunter sets bait to entice an unsuspecting victim.
+Even so, the seductive power of human desire pulls us toward sin.

 We may blame others, Satan, or even God, but ultimately the guilt for our moral failure falls upon us.

 Image via Wikimedia Commons

 Read Jas 1:13–15.
 Why do we know that God does not tempt us?
 How and why are we tempted?

 [Related posts include Receiving the Crown of Life (Jas 1:12); Succumbing to Temptation (Gen 3:6); Satan Tempts Christ (Matt 4:1–4); A Second Temptation (Matt 4:5–7); and The Third Temptation (Matt 4:8–11); Falling for Deception (2 Cor 11:3–4); An Angel of Light (2 Cor 11:13–15)]